joepalermo/joepalermo.github.io/_posts/2023-06-19-some-principles-for-work.md

 **Self-belief is self-fulfilling.**

-Many people fail before they start because they don't have the right attitude.
 Consider the following passage from Walter Isaacson's biography of Elon Musk:

 *Musk had run out of money, Tesla was hemorrhaging cash, and SpaceX had crashed three rockets in a row.
 But he was not ready to give up.
 Instead, he would go for broke, literally.
 “SpaceX will not skip a beat in execution going forward,” he announced a few hours after the failure.
 “There should be absolutely zero question that SpaceX will prevail in reaching orbit.
 I will never give up, and I mean never.”*